 What sets you apart from other mobile DJs?

 Well we are young enough to know what is hip and what music will get people up and dancing, but we are old enough to know it is not about us being DJs as much as it is us providing our clients exactly what they want.
 We are not the old wedding DJ guys who show up with the music note neck-tie, who want to talk on the mic all night like we are on the radio.
 We know that you are our boss, and we want to deliver what you want and desire.
 We listen.
 We have redundant systems to make sure we provide you with the music you want and avoid the music you hate!
 Because our DJs have decades of experience, they can read a crowd and get them dancing whether they are 9 or 90 years old.
 We will never do anything that will come across "cheesy" or cheapen your event, and we provide unlimited planning consults and meetings so that we understand your vision.
+We also utilize the newest gear and best design aesthetics to make sure our set up looks as good as the rest of your wedding.

 Where should we put the DJ and the dance floor?